Cost of Living Advice

 lend a fleecy blanket, make sure they have a hot meal, pop in for a cuppa

-Some offer garden space/ others offer labour in return for agreed percentage of crop
+Some offer garden space/ others offer labour in return for agreed percentage of crop, offer your surplus for free to your community to save waste.

 Community allotments